valeria-va/ROS2_rUBot_mecanum_ws/Documentation/02_rUBot_model&control.md

     - add "RobotModel"
     - select the robot Description topic to /robot_description
     - add TFs
-- save config to rviz folder as "urdf_config.rviz"
+- save config to rviz folder as "urdf_base_config.rviz"

 > Perhaps you will have to install:
 >